Such a thrill, such an honor, such a delight to be here with you each day to discuss the things that matter most to one and all.

 He wants more of the same big government liberalism that makes everybody or as many people as possible miserable.

-While under the guise of being compassionate, uh he's also said he's going to change America so that children who travel the world will be proud to say they are Americans.
+While under the guise of being compassionate, he's also saying going to change America so that children who travel the world will be proud to say they are Americans.

 We believe that she should always be able to hold her head high with pride in her voice when she answers, I am an American.